Skip to main content

 Image of Students in a Classroom Lab

 In this module, students are introduced to the concept of genes (genotypes), which code for the traits expressed by organisms (phenotypes).
-To engage students in the topic, they make an inventory of… Read more
+To engage students in the topic, they make an… Read more

 Class Sessions